AIMOS-inc/elector/README.md

   - `elector.R` contains a script that runs a mock election for all offices (for which there are ballots).

-  - `test-election.csv` contains the raw test ballots on which it depends.
+  - `AIMOS_2020_Election_Test.csv` contains the raw test ballots on which it depends.

   - `meta_election.csv` contains the metadata which allows cleaning of the test data.

-  - `test-election.qsf` contains the qualtrics survey file that generated the data.
+  - `test-election.qsf` contains a qualtrics survey file that provides a scaffold for ballot collection.